adsc-hls/fcuda/README.md

 - FCUDA is written largely based on Cetus - a source-to-source compiler infrastructure for C program which is a research work from Purdue University.
 The ancestor of FCUDA is MCUDA.
-It has been largely modified and added some necessary compiler passes on top of it to facilitate the translation of CUDA kernel to synthesizable C code.
+It has been largely modified and some necessary compiler passes were added on top of it to facilitate the translation of CUDA kernel to synthesizable C code.
 That said, FCUDA is also a source-to-source compiler (CUDA to C) and does not rely on any specific compiler infrastructure from NVIDIA (nvcc).